iyobo/jollofjs/packages/isvalid/README.md

 ### Numbers

-If schema has type `Number` and the input holds a `String` containing numbers (or/and a point), the validator will automaticly convert that into a number.
+If schema has type `Number` and the input holds a `String` containing numbers (or/and a point), the validator will automatically convert that into a number.

 ### Booleans

-Likewise will the schemas of type `Boolean` but with a type of `String` containing either `true` or `false` (only lowercase), the validator will automaticly convert that into the `Boolean` value.
+Likewise will schemas of type `Boolean` be automatically converted into a `Boolean` if a `String` with the value of `true` or `false` is in the data.

 ## Express.js Middlewares